moonylabs/moonylabs.github.io/docs/disclaimer.md

 ---

-## Non-Operational Posture

-Moony Labs does not engage in ongoing protocol operation, governance, or ecosystem coordination.
-It does not conduct marketing, manage communities, issue grants, provide financial services, collect user data, or act as a governing authority.

-No future development, maintenance, promotion, or stewardship is promised or implied.
-Moony does not depend on continued involvement by Moony Labs to exist, function, or grow.

-The protocol's value, culture, and long-term trajectory are shaped by the broader community of developers, users, educators, businesses, and independent contributors who choose to participate.

----

-## No Warranties or Guarantees

-The Moony protocol and all associated documentation are provided "as is" and "as available."
-Moony Labs makes no representations or warranties, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, security, accuracy, or non-infringement.

-To the fullest extent permitted by law, Moony Labs shall not be liable for any direct, indirect, incidental, consequential, special, or punitive damages arising from use of the protocol, this documentation, or any related materials, even if advised of the possibility of such damages.

----

-## Regulatory Considerations
+## 6. Regulatory Considerations

 Nothing in this documentation should be interpreted as creating or implying any regulatory classification, compliance status, or legal characterization of the Moony protocol or associated digital assets.

 Regulatory treatment of blockchain technologies and digital assets varies by jurisdiction and may change over time.
 Users are solely responsible for understanding and complying with all applicable laws and regulations in their jurisdiction.

 ---

-## Updates to This Disclaimer
+## 7. Updates and Contact

 Moony Labs reserves the right to update this disclaimer at any time.
 Changes will be posted on this page with the updated date.
 Continued access to or use of the documentation constitutes acceptance of any such modifications.

+**Last updated:** December 16, 2025

+**For inquiries, contact:** info@moonylabs.com
+*Responses are provided for informational purposes only and do not create any relationship, obligation, or duty.*